Usage

 use Dispatchable, InteractsWithQueue, Queueable, SerializesModels, Stackable

-Now import the Haystack model and then call the
+Now import the Haystack model and then call the build

 static function on it.
 This will provide you with an instance of the HaystackBuilder class which can be used to build your haystack.
 You can then use the addJob

-method to add jobs to the Haystack.<?php
+method to add jobs to the Haystack.

 use Sammyjo20\LaravelHaystack\Models\Haystack;